Docker Manifest

 COPY mybin /usr/bin/mybin

-Then, on our GoReleaser config file, we need to define both the dockers
+Then, on our GoReleaser configuration file, we need to define both the dockers

 section: